 For Strawberry Powdered Sugar

 - Place freeze-dried strawberries and powdered sugar in the bowl of a food processor.
 Pulse until the mixture turns into a fine powder.
-Pour strawberry powdered sugar into a large (gallon-size) zip-top bag.
+Pour strawberry powdered sugar into a large (gallon-size) zip-top bag or bowl/container with a tight-fitting lid.
 Set aside.

 For Donuts